nogifeet/CSGO_Aimbot/AutoLabel/README.md

 # AutoImage Label Tool:

 The idea behind this tool was that it takes a long time to label images!
 Instead of labelling each image, I decided to use my already trained Yolov4 and Yolov4-tiny model weights to label new images and save their bounding box coordinates.
-I created a wrapper around the tool and made it so that anyone can use it.
+I created a script around the tool and made it so that anyone can use it.
 This tool allowed me to annotate around 4000 images in a matter of few hours.
 A task that would easily take a day or two has been reduced significantly.

 * Note: Double check all annotations from the tool before begining training.